 Robert served on the Board of Directors for the Ohio Association of Secondary School Administrators for seven years and was President of the organization in 2009-2010.
 In 2007, he received the NASSP State of Ohio Principal of the Year award and the Ohio Educational of Library and Media Association, Administrator of the Year award.

-Robert holds a Master’s degree in Education Administration from Ursuline College and a Bachelor’s degree in Elementary Education from Kent State University.
-Mr. Hunt is currently pursuing his doctorate at Kent State University.
+Robert holds a Bachelor’s degree in Elementary Education from Kent State University and Master’s degree in Education Administration from Ursuline College.
+Mr. Hunt is currently working on his disseration to complete his doctoral work at Kent State University.